Association of Rape Crisis Centers in Israel: History

 In January 1996, the statute of limitations for committing sexual offenses within the family was extended.
 According to the amendment to the penal law, victims of sexual offenses may sue the perpetrator until they reach the age of 28, provided that no more than ten years have passed since the last offense was committed.
 In 2003, the rape crisis centers managed to bring about an additional extension of the statute of limitations, which allows the victims to complain to the police until they reach the age of 38.

 In 2004, a help line for religious and ultra-Orthodox men who were victims of sexual assault was established in Jerusalem, after the center in Tel Aviv found out that about 25% of the men contacting the help line are religious or ultra-Orthodox, and it was necessary to recruit religious or ultra-Orthodox volunteers, with the idea that contacting a religious person would make it easier for the victim.

+In the wake of the October 7 attacks and reports of rapes and other sexual violence by Hamas at several locations, the Association collected information from witnesses and survivors and issued a report "Silent Cry", which concluded that found that violent sexual abuse was not "incidental" but an intentional operational strategy and took place in at least 4 locations: the Nova Festival Massacre, Kibbutzim, IDF army bases and among hostages held in Gaza.

+The report was presented to the Knesset and to the United Nations.
+It was published in 6 languages, English, French, Arabic, Italian, Spanish and German.

+Later reports including the Dinah Project, the United Nations Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict (OSRSG-SVC) and Silenced No More issued by the Civil Commission in May 2026.